 - If the offense knocks off a cup and touches the ground, you get 1 point for each cup that hit the ground.

-- If the offense throws the disk between the wickets without touching them, 2 points is earned.
+- If the offense throws the disk between the wickets without touching them, 2 points are earned.

 Fricket is a 4-player game with teams of 2.

 To start the game, you can decide who goes first by choosing a random game of chance or throwing for it.
-Or we play the team with the oldest person, goes first.
+Or we play the team with the oldest person going first.

-- Each player on a team takes a turn throwing the frisbee towards the other team’s wicket.
+1. Each player on a team takes a turn throwing the frisbee toward the other team’s wicket.
 There is only 1 frisbee for this game so you alternate throws after the other team has thrown.

-We saw some kids playing with sticks from a tree and sticking them in sand.
+We saw some kids playing with sticks from a tree and sticking them in the sand.

 Because you only catch and throw with one hand, Fricket could make an even better outdoor drinking game.

 You would be surprised at how many great drinking frisbee game ideas there are.